jonathan-saunders/odin-recipes/README.md

-the purpose of this project was to build a basic recipes website
+the purpose of this project was to build a basic recipes website, and to practice using ordered and unordered lists, links, images, paragraphs and headers.